cs3org/OCM-API/IETF-RFC.md

   address \* `"invite"` - an invite MUST have been exchanged between the sender and the receiver before a Share Creation Notification can be sent
-* OPTIONAL: publicKey (object) - DEPRECATED: Use publicKeys array instead for RFC 9421 support.
+* OPTIONAL: publicKey (object) - DEPRECATED: Use public keys at `/.well-known/jwks.json` instead for RFC 9421 support.
   Legacy field for draft-cavage HTTP Signatures (RSA only).
   Maintained for backward compatibility with existing deployments.
   The signatory is optional, but if present, it MUST contain